 “Halfway ‘Cross the World: Pandemic Missives from my Jordanian Family,” was a winner in the Sacred Essays contest of the Center for Interfaith Relations, June 2020.

 “a mediocre white man” (flash memoir) appears on Tiferet Journal‘s Community blog, April 2019.

 “That Other Hijab Story” was chosen as the Culture and Ideas Gold Winner in the Thirteenth Annual Solas Awards, and appears on the blogs of both TravelersTales.com and BestTravelWriting.com, April 2019.
 It first appeared in From Sac, Volume 4, 2016.

-“The Worst Tenth Grader” appears in The Font – A Literary Journal for Language Teachers, 2018, Volume 2; it was also one of nine finalists for The Southampton Review’s 2017 Frank McCourt Prize for Memoir, and a version was recorded at the 6th annual Returned Peace Corps Volunteers of New York story slam.
+“The Worst Tenth Grader” appears in The Font – A Literary Journal for Language Teachers, 2018, Volume 2; one of nine finalists for The Southampton Review’s 2017 Frank McCourt Prize for Memoir, and a version was recorded at the 6th annual Returned Peace Corps Volunteers of New York story slam.